 • Older changes can be found here.

 I’m going to record here the caveats of installing Linux on a Compal IFL90 and on a Compal JFL92.
-My focus will be Ubuntu 8.04 aka Hardy Heron.
+My focus will be Ubuntu 10.04 aka Lucid Lynx.
 I’ll try to provide useful information for those who want to use other distributions.

 The machine I own is actually a Sager NP2090 which is a Compal IFL90 configured and sold by Sager.
 The Compal IFL90 is actually available under a variety of different names depending on where it is bought.
 I bought my machine from PowerNotebooks, a reseller with great customer service.